-Restore: Improving Reviews and Responses to Suicide
+Restore Network : Improving Reviews and Responses to Suicide

 A Restorative Just Culture (Dekker, 2016) approach to suicide-related incidents (Turner et al, 2020; Turner et al, 2022) engages the people most impacted to identify human hurts and needs while providing a path toward healing and growth through learning and improvement.
 A restorative, just, and learning culture is better for families, clinicians, and organisations when it comes to incident postvention and post-traumatic growth.
-Restore provides leaders with a trusted network for collaboration with other external organisations working to build a more restorative, just, and learning culture.
+The Restore Network provides leaders with a trusted network for collaboration with other external organisations working to build a more restorative, just, and learning culture.

-Leaders and organisations across various sectors can find value in the Restore program with it being particularly beneficial to leaders in primary health, mental health, youth services, alcohol, and other drugs services, police, and military settings.
+Leaders and organisations across various sectors can find value in the Restore Network with it being particularly beneficial to leaders in primary health, mental health, youth services, alcohol, and other drugs services, police, and military settings.

 Shifting from “what went wrong?” to “who has been hurt?’